KhosroBahrami/ObjectTracking_SiameseFC_Tensorflow/README.md

 python3 siamesefc_demo.py
 ```
 The demo module has the following 5 steps:
-1) Load Siamese inference Model
+1) Load siamese inference model
-2) Load input Video
+2) Load input video
-3) Run Tracker
+3) Run tracker
 4) Store bounding boxes
-5) Visualization & Evaluation
+5) Visualization & evaluation

-The Output of demo is the video with tracking bounding boxes.
+The output of demo is the video with tracking bounding boxes.

 ## Evaluating (Testing) SiameseFC